Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging

-The core differences between these listed techniques lie in how they approach the fundamental trade-off between image quality characteristics such as spatial resolution, sidelobe level, dynamic range, and robustness to noise as well as to correlated sources.
+\begin{itemize} \item Spatial filtering: Delay-and-Sum (DAS) \cite{krimTwoDecadesArray1996,van1988beamforming} \item Super-resolution filtering: Minimum Variance Distortionless Response (MVDR) \cite{treesOptimumArrayProcessing2002,moto:c:irua:172542_vere_ultr} \item Spatial spectrum estimator: Multiple Signal Classification (MUSIC) \cite{moto:c:irua:166448_kers_comp,labyed2013super} \item Compressed sensing: Sparse representations \cite{steckelSparseDecompositionInair2014,sonIrregularMicrophoneArray2022} \item Machine-learning based methods \cite{steckel2024echopt2,lafontaine2023denoising,mansour2018sparse} \end{itemize} The core differences between these listed techniques lie in how they approach the fundamental trade-off between image quality characteristics such as spatial resolution, sidelobe level, dynamic range, and robustness to noise as well as to correlated sources.
 Furthermore, computational cost has to be taken into account for practical, real-world systems.
 While advanced methods (like MVDR and MUSIC) offer superior resolution compared to conventional DAS, they often incur high computational complexity, and rely on assumptions that can degrade real-time performance and dynamic range in complex, real-world ultrasonic environments.
 More specifically, most of the so-called super-resolution techniques use spatial statistics of the incoming wavefield, requiring multiple measurements (snapshots) for the estimation thereof.
 In acoustic imaging, the luxury of multiple snapshots is not available, as this would incur a measurement time that is too large given the slow speed of sound\cite{moto:c:irua:172542_vere_ultr}.

-Given the constraints of real-time, high dynamic range acoustic imaging, there is a need for a spatial signal processing algorithm that offers better image quality than for example DAS, without incurring the computational complexity and model dependence of MVDR or MUSIC.